BIOGRAPHY

-bayonet fighting strategies, and components of karate and combat judo.
+and bayonet fighting strategies, and components of karate and combat judo.
 This was

-Bolden Completed this training in December of 1962 and in Febuary of 1963 was assigned
+in December of 1962 and in Febuary of 1963 was assigned to the The 8th Marine Infantry Regiment

-Camp LeJeune he participated in ongoing combat (firearms, bayonet, machete, garrote,
+at Camp LeJeune, North Carolina.
+While at Camp LeJeune he participated in ongoing combat

-hand to hand, etc) training and studied Shorin Ryu Karate at the Base
+(firearms, bayonet, machete, garrote, hand to hand, etc) training and studied Shorin Ryu

 Oahu, Hawaii where he served with the Guard and Military Police Unit.
 While in